-The Spanish explorers obviously knew a good then when they saw it.
+The Spanish explorers obviously knew a good thing when they saw it.

 History shows that when 17th century explorer Sebastian Vizcaino happened upon the sandy strand that juts into the Pacific Ocean off the southern-California coast, he named it Coronado, or “the crowned one.”